 During this first meeting you can ask the doula you are interviewing all about their philosophy on birth, what service packages they offer, the details about their services, and how much they charge.
 There are some other questions that, as a doula myself, I think are important for families seeking a doula to ask during the interview.

 Did the doula you are interviewing with participate in training to become a birth doula?
-Where did she earn her training?
+Where did they earn their training?

-You can also ask what other continuing education they have received on top of their initial training.
+You can also ask the doula at your interview what other continuing education they have received on top of their initial training.

 As a doula myself, I trained through Birth Arts International and Stillbirth Day in order to become a Birth, Adoption, Bereavement, and Postpartum Doula.
 I continued my education in various subjects through Evidence-Based Birth, the Family Equality Council, & Local training programs.